-- 1 Prepare and submit Letter of Intent (LOI) together with the Provincial Commodity Investment Plan (PCIP) to the RPCO. - 2 Maintain separate books of account and records for PRDP subproject. - 3 Prepare and submit monthly, quarterly and annual financial reports to the RPCO including the audited annual Statement of Sources and Application of Funds (SSAF) together with Audit Certificate. - 4 Prepare and maintain physical and financial monitoring reports on the implementation of the approved subprojects and submit to RPCO.
+- 1 Prepare and submit Letter of Intent (LOI) together with the Provincial Commodity Investment Plan (PCIP) to the RPCO. - 2 Implement the Infrastructure Development (I-REAP) subprojects in accordance with the professional and technical standards required for the subproject. - 3 Provide technical assistance to PGs implementing Enterprise Development Subproject. - 4 Maintain separate books of account and records for PRDP subproject. - 5 Prepare and submit monthly, quarterly and annual financial reports to the RPCO including the audited annual Statement of Sources and Application of Funds (SSAF) together with Audit Certificate. - 6 Prepare and maintain physical and financial monitoring reports on the implementation of the approved subprojects and submit to RPCO.